-The \$47.7 million decrease in liquidity as of July 2, 2015, compared to June 26, 2014, was due primarily to the funding of the merger termination fee of \$26.8 million during the first three months of 2015 and related merger costs of approximately \$15.0 million (\$7.5 million incurred by NCM, Inc. during the year ended January 1, 2015 and approximately \$7.5 million incurred by NCM LLC during the six months ended July 2, 2015).
+The \$61.0 million decrease in liquidity as of October 1, 2015, compared to September 25, 2014, was due primarily to the funding of the merger termination fee of \$26.8 million during the first three months of 2015 and related merger costs of approximately \$15.0 million (\$7.5 million incurred by NCM, Inc. during the year ended January 1, 2015 and approximately \$7.5 million incurred by NCM LLC during the nine months ended October 1, 2015).
 The decrease in liquidity was also a result of the maturity of \$14.0 million of the revolving credit facility in December 2014, for which the Company paid the balance in full, thus decreasing the capacity under the revolving credit facility to \$135.0 million from \$149.0 million.
 Pursuant to the NCM LLC Operating Agreement, the \$25.5 million negative available cash distribution calculation for the first quarter of 2015 will be netted against the available cash distributions for the second quarter of 2016 (to be paid in the third quarter of 2016).
-As such, the revolving credit facility borrowings related to these remaining merger costs are expected to be repaid at that time.
+At that time, these remaining merger costs that had been funded by our revolving credit facility will be effectively repaid and our borrowing capacity under our revolving credit facility and overall liquidity will increase by approximately \$25.5 million.